nus-cs2113-AY2425S1/ip/docs/README.md

 ## Saving of tasks
 All tasks will be saved upon the exiting of chatbot using the exiting function

+## Loading of previously saved tasks
+All tasks that were saved previously during the last usage of the chatbot will automatically be loaded upon activating of the chatbot

 ## Command Summary